AbdelrahmanSalem9/Functions-Plotter/README.md

 ### 4-test.py
 plot all valid pre-defined functions in the constant.py file for test check

+### 5-testing.py
+contains all the my pre-defined mathematical functions expressions stored in a python dictionary to run the plotting function

 # App Dependencies
  - pip install numpy
  - pip install matplotlib